 'Don’t do it.'
 Parents charged in Oxford High shooting

-The parents of the Michigan suspect in Tuesday's shooting at Oxford High School are to be charged with four counts of involuntary manslaughter.
+The parents of the suspect in Tuesday's shooting at Oxford High School in Michigan are to be charged with four counts of involuntary manslaughter.

 The prosecutor said the gun used in the shooting is the same one that James Crumbley, the suspect’s father, bought in the Black Friday sales while accompanied by his son.